openbmc/docs/designs/mctp/mctp-kernel.md

 destination.
 The (destination-eid,tag) tuple acts as an implicit local socket address, to allow the socket to receive responses to this outgoing message.
 If any previous allocation has been performed (to for a different remote EID), that allocation is lost.
-This tag behaviour can be controlled through the `MCTP_TAG_CONTROL` socket option.
+If necessary, this tag behaviour can be controlled a through the `MCTPALLOCTAG` and `MCTPDROPTAG` ioctls.

 Sockets will only receive responses to requests they have sent (with TO=1) and may only respond (with TO=0) to requests they have received.